-17.18 Stockpiling
+17.16 Stockpiling

-Any stockpiling of gravel, cut, fill or any other material including spoil must only be allowed in degraded areas or areas below the future cover of buildings and tar or paved parking surface.
+Any stockpiling of gravel, cut, fill or any other material including spoil must only be allowed in degraded areas or paved areas.
 The Contractor must indicate the proposed areas for such operations and method of undertaking such operations in a Method Statement to be submitted to the ECO for approval before any such activity begins.
-Any area used for stockpiling and not covered by building development must be returned to at least the state they were in before stockpiling and it must be ensured that the erosion potential of these areas is not increased.
+Any areas used for stockpiling and not falling within the development footprint must be returned to at least the state they were in before stockpiling and it must be ensured that the erosion potential of these areas is not increased.